-- Gain an understanding of changes in texts and technology over time, with attention to orality, literacy, print, and digital media's impact on text and culture - Consider challenges of inclusion and omission in archives and textual history - Recognize and navigate challenges in historical research methods, particularly when working with digital culture and texts - Explore the history and role of science, technical inventions, changing platforms, and print as they intersect with written forms - Develop methods in collaboration and digital archival maintenance and research, including use of version control systems - Expand their academic writing skills through exercises positioning their proposed research trajectory within the history of texts and technology discourse
+- Gain an understanding of changes in texts and technology over time, with attention to orality, literacy, print, and digital media's impact on text and culture. - Consider the challenges of inclusion and omission in archives and textual history. - Recognize and navigate challenges in historical research methods, particularly when working with digital culture and texts. - Explore the history and role of science, cultural needs, technical inventions, changing platforms, and print as they intersect with written forms. - Expand their academic writing skills through exercises positioning their proposed research trajectory within the history of texts and technology discourse. - Examine the relationship between texts and technology over time.